weigao266/weigao266.github.io/content/publication/conference-paper/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Sun, Weigao
+  - Weigao Sun
-  - Qin, Zhen
+  - Zhen Qin
-  - Sun, Weixuan
+  - Weixuan Sun
-  - Li, Shidi
+  - Shidi Li
-  - Li, Dong
+  - Dong Li
-  - Shen, Xuyang
+  - Xuyang Shen
-  - Qiao, Yu
+  - Yu Qiao
-  - Zhong, Yiran
+  - Yiran Zhong

 # # Author notes (optional)
 # author_notes: